How To Use Essential Oils

 11. Bonus: Applying Essential Oils To Your Clothes

-Patchouli Essential oil is as popular as ever for it’s seductive aroma.
-Many of us remember that ‘Bikers’ used to put Patchouli Essential Oil on their leather jackets back in the 70’s and 80’s, but this practice still continues to this day… And, it’s not just bikers… many woman apply this oil to their handbags, and men add it to their wallets and the lining of jackets made of fabric.
+Patchouli Essential Oil is as popular as ever for its seductive aroma.
+Many of us remember that ‘Bikers’ used to put Patchouli Essential Oil on their leather jackets back in the 70’s and 80’s, but this practice still continues to this day… And, it’s not just bikers… many women apply this oil to their handbags, and men add it to their wallets and the lining of jackets made of fabric.
 (Patchouli Essential Oil stains.)

 Other essential oils with a lingering aroma are the very alluring Sandalwood Mysore Essential Oil and Myrrh Essential Oil.